 To continue in the Honours course, students must obtain a minimum average of at least 45% in their ten units.
-Students who have passed the examination but obtain an average of less than 45% or who pass by compensation with an average mark in two units of less than 35% will be graduated with a BSc (General) Degree.
+Students who have passed the examination but obtain an average of less than 45% will be graduated with a BSc (General) Degree.